odysseyofpigs/logger/README.md

-# Logger
+# LoggerApp

-Simple logger application that acts as a simplified blogging software.
+Simple logger application that acts as a simplified logging/blogging software.
 Information is read and stored to a target file.

 So far the program allows the user to log into the system if they have a